adr1enbe4udou1n/express-boilerplate/README.md

 * `npm run watch`, alias `gulp watch`
 Same as `dev` but with Webpack watcher enabled for frontend assets.

-* `gulp livereload`
+* `gulp serve`
 Start Express server to development mode with server-side livereload support.
-Without options, you'll probably use this command in conjunction with `dev` or `watch` in order to include assets reloading.
+Webpack watcher is also launched for autoreloading when assets are updated.

+* `gulp serve --bs`, alias `gulp bs`
+Same as above but with additional Browsersync server for synchronization across multiple devices.
+Default port is 7000 and is configurable with environment file.

-* `gulp livereload --hmr`, alias `gulp hmr`
+* `gulp serve --hmr`, alias `gulp hmr`
-Launch Webpack Dev Server with [hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/) support.
+Serve Express server through Webpack Dev Server with [hot module replacement](https://webpack.js.org/concepts/hot-module-replacement/) support.
 Default port is 5000 and is configurable with environment file.

-* `gulp livereload --browsersync`, alias `gulp browsersync`
-Launch Browsersync server for synchronization across multiple devices.
-Default port is 7000 and is configurable with environment file.

-* `gulp livereload --hmr --browsersync`, alias `gulp serve`
+* `gulp serve --bs --hmr`, alias `gulp full`
 Combine all options for complete livereload, hmr and browsersync developer experience !

 * `npm run production`, alias `gulp production`